Protocol

 - The SP MUST verify attester identity before signing an attestation.

-- The SP MUST verify the attester is authorized for the claimed domain before signing.
+- In group mode, the SP MUST verify the attester is authorized for the claimed domain before signing.

 - The authorization source MUST NOT be modifiable by the attester as part of the same action being attested.